plan-net/core4/docs/source/job.rst

 | [8] Use requests to get the feed.
 | [9] Remove all XML tags and split words.
 I know you can do better with exact parsing of the RSS feed.
 | [10] Build result using CORE’s own timestamp, not thinking about timezones.
-| [11] Get list of interest terms from core.config and search LIEBE and HASS by default.
+| [11] Get list of interest terms from core4.config and search LIEBE and HASS by default.
 | [12] Loop all terms of interest,
 | [13] and count the number of term occurrences.
 | [14] Update result dict.